sakumatto/qortal-minting-logger/README.md

 In the above the Qb... is your Qortal key QM... is your Minting key

-# A little Qortal logger by Saku Mättö

 ## Note
  ONLY run this script in the Qortal installation directory which is